 With their upright habit and umbels of star-shaped blue, violet or white flowers, agapanthus add an elegant touch to gardens and terraces.
-Agapanthus are rhizomatous perennials native to South Africa.
-There are around ten species.
+The agapanthus are hardy perennials with rootstocks native to South Africa.
+There are about ten species.
 More or less hardy, they can withstand temperatures ranging from -5 to -15 degrees.

-Adorned with strap-like leaves measuring 10 to 35 cm, deciduous or evergreen depending on the species, they can reach heights of 30 cm to 1.50 metres.
+Adorned with ribbon-like leaves 10 to 35 cm long, deciduous or evergreen depending on the species, they can reach a height of 30 cm to 1.50 metres.
 They flower from May to September.
-Easy to grow, they love sun and well-drained soil.
+Easy to grow, they love the sun and well-drained soil.
 They require watering in summer and, depending on the species, protection from frost in winter.

-To propagate them, dividing the rhizomes is the quickest method.
-They can also be grown from seed, but it will take around 4 years before the plants flower.
+To propagate them, dividing the rootstocks is the quickest method.
+They can also be grown from seed, but it will take about 4 years before the young plants flower.

 Where to sow agapanthus?